ItsCrist1/EsolangApp/README.md

 # EsolangApp
-An application made with .NET MAUI for a custom esolang interpreter written in C# by me.
+An application made with .NET MAUI for a custom esolang interpreter written in C#.

 # Features
 - Step By Step Debugging